HL7/davinci-deqm/input/pagecontent/guidance.md

 Gaps in Care Measure Reporting can be requested by a Client to a Server system who has all of the data that represents what is known about the patient(s) at a point in time during a gaps through period.

-When the $care-gaps operation is run on the Server system, it will return a FHIR Composition bundle, using the [DEQM Gaps In Care Composition Profile], for each patient for whom a gaps in care report was requested.
-That Composition will contain a gaps in care profiled MeasureReport resource [(DEQM Gaps In Care Individual MeasureReport Profile)] for each measure returned.
+When the $care-gaps operation is run on the Server, it will return a FHIR Composition bundle for each patient.
+The Composition, [DEQM Gaps In Care Composition Profile], will contain 1 to many [DEQM Gaps In Care Individual MeasureReport Profile].
+Each MeasureReport is for a single measure.

 The [DEQM Gaps In Care Individual MeasureReport Profile] is used when gaps in care for measure is reported for a specific patient, it will indicate the gap status for the patient for a specific measure.
 Depending on what parameters are provided to the [$care-gaps](OperationDefinition-care-gaps.html) operation for generating the report, a single gaps in care report might have only open gaps, only closed gaps, or both open and closed gaps.
 This profile is built on the [DEQM Individual MeasureReport Profile], it contains all of the data that is relevant to generate the gaps in care report including the measure outcome and is similar to a QRDA Category 1 report.</br>
 In addition, this profile further specifies relevant data that were used to generate gaps in care report and can indicate which population code ([MeasurePopulationType]) this relevant data applies to (i.e. numerator, denominator, exclusion, etc.) </br>